Making bookmarks is a fun activity and they can make wonderful gifts! They are a quick project and are a good review of

-Some lacemakers make bookmarks to sell.
-It’s a way to promote lacemaking as a hobby or to support a charity.
+Some lacemakers make bookmarks to promote lacemaking as a hobby or to support a charity.
 The Gazette welcomes you to share your experience.
 Our records began with number one and will continue…

 The Bookmark Club is open to all Gazette subscribers and others who are interested in this new club!
 Others can purchase the edition which highlights their bookmarks and details about the patterns and threads chosen.
 Also included is the certificate of achievement mailed with the edition.

-Based on the idea of a bookmark a month, certificates will be issued whenever you have reached 12 completed bookmarks and your set is published in the Gazette.
+Based on the idea of a bookmark a month, certificates will be issued after you have reached 12 completed bookmarks and your set is published in the Gazette.
 So far, we have published bookmark projects from twelve lacemakers.
 Congratulations on your achievement!

 Email (or mail) a photo of your set of twelve bookmarks, plus send details of the pattern source(s) and threads used.
 Let’s continue to celebrate our unique art form!